 The project will be modularized per feature and contain a core module.
-This is insprired by another great blog post:
+This is inspired by another great blog post:

 If you would like to check out the whole project you can find it here

 architecture suggestion.
-Contribute to itsmortoncornelius/example_architecture development by creating an account on…github.com
+Contribute to luckyhandler/example_architecture development by creating an account on GitHub.

 Splitting the project into multiple modules is meant to keep concerns separated and to speed up the build time as the separated modules can be built simultaneously.

 Keeping features separated also makes them exchangeable.
 So if the project owner (who can also be you, of course) decides that the whole design has to be changed for one feature and this implies also changes in the ui logic, you can simply unplug the old and plug in the new module.
 You can even leave them side-by-side as long as you are developing.

 The feature setup will more or less look like the following visualization: